- First Name

 - About Me

-I am a historian and a subject librarian currently supporting Communication, African-American Studies, and Women’s, Gender, and Sexuality Studies.
+I am a historian and Humanities Instruction Librarian at Georgia State University, where I currently support the departments of Africana Studies, Communication, Philosophy, Religious Studies, and the Institute of Women’s, Gender, and Sexuality Studies.
 I hold a PhD in US History from Rutgers University (minor, Women’s/Gender History) and an MSIS from the University of Texas at Austin.

 My research interests as a historian are currently focused on post-World War II girls’ creative and intellectual history.
-I am currently working on a project about girls’ book reviews in Seventeen magazine from 1958 – 1969.
+My article on girls’ book reviews in Seventeen magazine from 1958 – 1969 was published online in the Journal of American Studies in December 2020.
 This article is part of a larger project on postwar girls’ intellectual culture with particular emphasis on girls’ creative work and identities.
-I have also published an article on Anne Emery’s “Dinny Gordon” junior-novel series (1959-1965), which examines the positive representation of series heroine Dinny Gordon as an unapologetically intellectual girl who is portrayed has having supportive friends and boyfriends (see “Dinny Gordon, Intellectual: Anne Emery’s Postwar Junior Fiction and Girls’ Intellectual Culture” in publications .)
+I have also published an article on Anne Emery’s “Dinny Gordon” junior-novel series (1959-1965), which examines the positive representation of series heroine Dinny Gordon as an unapologetically intellectual girl who is portrayed has having supportive friends and boyfriends (see “Dinny Gordon, Intellectual: Anne Emery’s Postwar Junior Fiction and Girls’ Intellectual Culture” in publications.)

 For three semesters (Fall 2015, 2016, and 2018) I have also taught a freshman Honors seminar, “‘Going Steady?’: Documenting the History of Dating in American Culture, 1940-1990,” a hybrid History/Women’s Studies/information literacy course which focuses on primary-source searching and interpretive skills.
 The most recent version of this course is available here: http://research.library.gsu.edu/datinghistory.